cdktf/cdktf-provider-google/docs/memorystoreInstance.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/memorystore_instance#id MemorystoreInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.42.0/docs/resources/memorystore_instance#id MemorystoreInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kmsKey`<sup>Optional</sup> <a name="kmsKey" id="@cdktf/provider-google.memorystoreInstance.MemorystoreInstance.Initializer.parameter.kmsKey"></a>

+- *Type:* java.lang.String

+The KMS key used to encrypt the at-rest data of the cluster.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.42.0/docs/resources/memorystore_instance#kms_key MemorystoreInstance#kms_key}

 ---